 There are thought to be a number of reasons behind this.
 Biology is thought to play a major role, especially hormones, which change drastically around menstruation, pregnancy, and childbirth.
 Women may also process serotonin–the “feel-good hormone”–differently, leading to higher levels of stress.
 Women are far more likely than men to be victims of domestic abuse, physical assault, and sexual assault, which can lead to depression, anxiety, and post-traumatic stress disorder.
-Integrated treatment for these co-occurring mental health issues is an essential part of recovery.
+Integrated dual diagnosis treatment for these co-occurring mental health issues is an essential part of recovery.

 6. Women Have Different Barriers to Treatment Than Men

 In general, men are more reluctant to admit they have a problem and seek treatment.
 They tend to see it as a sign of weakness or that they can’t handle their own problems.
 Women are typically more willing to seek help for substance use and mental health issues, but they may face other barriers.
 For example, women often feel a greater stigma admitting to substance use issues.
-Women also frequently have to find someone to help take care of their children, or they may have to accommodate a pregnancy.
+Women also frequently have to find someone to help take care of their children, or they may have to accommodate pregnancy.
 Many women can’t afford childcare, and they may fear losing custody if they admit to having a substance use issue.

 Discover More About Fort Behavioral Health’s Addiction Treatment Programs for Women

 At Fort, we offer a safe and nurturing space for women to recover from the complex disease of addiction.
 Our team believes in inspiring each client to face their challenges, discover the root of their problems, and reclaim their lives.
 Our programs are designed to treat the underlying causes of addiction and help each client create a plan for lifelong recovery.
-We combine a 12-step approach with a strong mental health component, integrating cutting-edge techniques such as:
+We combine a 12-step program approach with a strong mental health component, integrating cutting-edge techniques such as: